 s

-Best for: High school teams or clubs.
+Best for: High school sports teams, cheer squads, or clubs.

 s